 Managing your financial affairs can be tough.
-With bills to pay and all of life's essentials to purchase, it can all be a fine balancing act.
-So, what can you do to make sure you don't get caught out?
+With bills to pay and all of life's essentials to purchase, it can all be a delicate balancing act.
+Plus, this is not even factoring in the possibility of a financial emergency cropping up.

 Cut your bills

-On top of that, see if there are some non-essential spends that you could cut out completely.
-Do you subscribe to magazines that you never read or pay for television channels you never watch?
-Maybe you spend more than you realised at the gym when you could jog more instead or indulge a little too often in your pub or coffee chain of choice?
+On top of that, see if there are any non-essential spends you could remove completely.
+Do you subscribe to magazines you never read, or pay for television channels you never watch?
+Maybe you spend more than you realised at the gym when you could workout at home for free instead, or perhaps you indulge a little too often in your pub or coffee chain of choice?

 Stop, think and save

-By doing this, it will help you to consider purchases more carefully and it might prompt you to shop around for a better deal or put off purchases for a while so that you can save up for them.
-If you're treating yourself then it's probably worth waiting a month or two if it means you'll be able to afford the item without dipping into debt to pay for it.
+By doing this, it will help you to consider purchases more carefully.
+Also, it might prompt you to shop around for a better deal or put off purchases for a while so that you can save up for them.
+If you're treating yourself, it is probably worth waiting a month or two if it means you'll be able to afford the item without dipping into debt to pay for it.

 Rainy day fund

-...but if you need to borrow, don't panic
+...But if you need to borrow, don't panic